DevExpress-Examples/bi-dashboard-diagnostic-tool/Readme.md

 ## Prerequisites

-Specify your DevExpress NuGet feed autorization key in [nuget.config](./nuget.config#L7).
+Specify your DevExpress NuGet feed authorization key in [nuget.config](./nuget.config#L7).

 ## Use Diagnostic Tool in the UI